About

 My Work

-Mond captures the soul of overlooked environments through atmospheric realism photography, translating the everyday world into emotionally powerful visual stories.
-His work focuses on urban landscapes and natural spaces as forms of cultural storytelling, revealing the narratives within the structures and environments people build.
-With a nomadic approach that adapts to any setting, he finds extraordinary shots where others see the ordinary.
-His editing style amplifies existing mood while staying rooted in realism, creating images that connect with each viewer in a deeply personal way.
+Mond captures the soul of overlooked environments through atmospheric realism photography and translates the everyday world into emotionally visual stories.
+His work focuses on urban landscapes and natural spaces as a form of cultural storytelling.
+Within these environments, he reveals the narratives embedded in the structures people build.

-He developed his photographic eye through freedom and exploration rather than formal training, shaped by immersion in diverse environments and situations.
-Drawing inspiration from photographers such as Todd Hido, William Eggleston, and Michael Massaia, he acts as a translator between place and viewer.
-Through his lens, the untold narratives embedded in everyday spaces are revealed, transforming the overlooked into the unforgettable.
+Working with a nomadic approach, Mond seeks out extraordinary moments where others see the ordinary.
+His editing process amplifies the existing mood while staying rooted in realism.
+His photographic eye was developed through freedom and exploration rather than formal training and was shaped by time spent moving through diverse environments.
+Drawing inspirations from Todd Hido, William Eggleston, and Michael Massaia, he serves as a translator between place and viewer.
+Through his lens, the untold stories planted in everyday spaces are revealed, transforming the overlooked into the unforgettable.

 My Journey